hajeraali/LegalEagleAI-majorproject/README.md

 # LegalEagleAI-majorproject
-run "pip install python-dotenv"
-Place the .env file in root directory to run.
+Run "pip install python-dotenv" and place the .env file in root directory to run.